Making Yourself Safe for Others

 When it plays out in therapy

 Many people who suffer from trauma know this.
 They know that they are going to keep coming back to the original problem in different ways.
 Because of this, people are sometimes reluctant to get treatment from a psychotherapist.
 They are afraid that some elements of the trauma will play out with the psychotherapist itself – if they know, for example, that they get angry, then they fear they are going to get angry with their psychotherapist.
+They hope time will heal them, but time is not a healer.

 This fear of hurting another can cause then to not seek treatment – they don’t want to expose their psychotherapist to this.